Wayne A. I. Frederick: Issues during presidency

 In February 2017, Frederick and sixty-eight other presidents of black institutions went to the White House to meet with various officials, in the hope of securing additional funding from the federal government.
 The meeting prompted outrage on campus and a spate of graffiti vandalism that included allegations that Frederick did not care about black people and was a "plantation overseer".
-Mark Mason, an alum who is chief financial officer at Citigroup and a vice-co-chair of the university's board of trustees, later told The New Yorker that the graffiti was "inappropriately personalized and should not have happened."
+Mark Mason, an alumnus who is chief financial officer at Citigroup and a vice-co-chair of the university's board of trustees, later told The New Yorker that the graffiti was "inappropriately personalized and should not have happened."

-In 2018, students asked Frederick for assistance with housing issues after the University was unable to assign dorm rooms.
+In 2018, students asked Frederick for assistance with housing issues after the university was unable to assign dorm rooms.
 On multiple occasions, Frederick responded that students' emails were inappropriate in tone.
 After students protested, the housing office was closed and campus police were called.
 He later issued a statement saying that he had fallen short of student expectations.
-As a result, Frederick’s meetings with Howard University Student Association (HUSA) president were expanded to include bi-weekly conversations with a broader range of student leaders representing undergraduate and graduate/professional programs.
+As a result, Frederick's meetings with Howard University Student Association (HUSA) president were expanded to include bi-weekly conversations with a broader range of student leaders representing undergraduate and graduate/professional programs.
 Most student residence halls have been fully remodeled or rebuilt within the past six years with more than 1,500 new units planned to be constructed in the coming years.

 In April 2018, faculty returned a vote of no confidence in Frederick.
 Among the faculty who voted, 61 percent expressed a lack of faith in Frederick's leadership.
 However, Frederick received a letter of support from the university's Council of Deans, which represents leaders of Howard's schools and colleges.
 The group wrote that it is "confident that the plans, strategies, programs and activities of the University Board of Trustees and Frederick are yielding positive results and are on a positive trajectory for a strong and positive future for our beloved institution."
 The school's alumni association also rejected calls for Frederick to step down.
 In a letter sent by Nadia N. Pinto, its president, she wrote that it was important to hear the concerns of students and meet their needs, but Frederick had been a capable and effective leader who deserved to remain in his job.

-In April 2022, Howard University’s Board of Trustees announced that Frederick plans to retire by June 2024.